trapsdk/trapsdk/README.md

 ### 🔭 I’m currently working on

-- 👯 I’m looking to collaborate on
+Creating a dashboard to help model an easy accessible financial application using react.

-- 🤔 I’m looking for help with
+### 🤔 I’m looking for help with

-- 💬 Ask me about
+Understanding API's and backend development so I can become a fullstack developer.

-- 📫 Connect with me:
+### 📫 Connect with me

 -->